 If a spirit animal is a thing, then a spirit place must be a thing too, and I found mine in Hellfire Bay.
 I’ve never seen such a beautiful beach.
 This tiny bay surrounded by rolling hills is stunning, you can relax on the soft white sand and swim in the clearest water I’ve ever seen or climb the rocks and spot the even more secluded Little Hellfire Bay.
 Its absolutely perfect.

-The park entrance fee is $11 per car and its definitely wort it, especially if you’re camping.
+The park entrance fee is $11 per car and it’s definitely worth it, especially if you’re camping.
 Pack a picnic and plenty of water, there are basic facilities at the two campsites if you want to BBQ some lunch or use the bathrooms.

 You can have a photo taken in the wave, next to the wave and on top of the wave.
 It’s a neat rock.
 You can also walk through the bush to Hippo’s Yawn, another rock.
 Rocks for days…